clairverly/tadaa/frontend/PRD.md

   - [ ] Users can mark bills as paid and view payment history or systems will automatically update the payment status
   - [ ] Users can set bills to recur (weekly, monthly, yearly) and system auto-generates next occurrence

-**FR-002: Errand Request Management - COMPLETE VERSION**
+**FR-002: Task Request Management - COMPLETE VERSION**
-- **Description:** Users create errands using predefined structured forms for essential services (home maintenance, cleaning, gardening, groceries, delivery management, pharmacy pickups).
+- **Description:** Users create tasks using predefined structured forms for essential services (home maintenance, cleaning, gardening, groceries, delivery management, pharmacy pickups) or through conversational AI.
 Admin manually tracks status through workflow: Pending → In Progress → Done.
+Preferred completion date is optional.
 - **Entity Type:** User-Generated Content
-- **User Benefit:** Organize and delegate household errands efficiently, track progress, ensure nothing falls through cracks
+- **User Benefit:** Organize and delegate household tasks efficiently, track progress, ensure nothing falls through cracks, create tasks naturally through AI conversation
 - **Primary User:** All personas (creators), Admin (status updater)
 - **Lifecycle Operations:**
-  - **Create:** Users fill structured forms based on errand type (service category, description, priority, preferred date)
+  - **Create:** Users fill structured forms based on task type (service category, description, priority, optional preferred date) OR create tasks through AI conversation
-  - **View:** Users see errand details, current status, admin notes, completion history
+  - **View:** Users see task details, current status, admin notes, completion history
-  - **Edit:** Users modify errand details before admin marks as "In Progress"
+  - **Edit:** Users modify task details before admin marks as "In Progress"
-  - **Delete:** Users cancel errands that are still "Pending"
+  - **Delete:** Users cancel tasks that are still "Pending"
-  - **List/Search:** Users browse all errands, filter by status/category/priority, search by description
+  - **List/Search:** Users browse all tasks, filter by status/category/priority, search by description
   - **Additional:**
     - Status tracking (Pending → In Progress → Done)
     - Priority flagging (Normal/Urgent)
     - Admin notes/updates
     - Completion history
 - **Acceptance Criteria:**
-  - [ ] Given user selects errand type, when they complete the structured form, then errand is created with "Pending" status
+  - [ ] Given user selects task type, when they complete the structured form, then task is created with "Pending" status
+  - [ ] Given user chats with AI, when they provide task details conversationally, then AI creates task with all required fields
-  - [ ] Given errand exists, when user views it, then they see all details, current status, and any admin notes
+  - [ ] Given task exists, when user views it, then they see all details, current status, and any admin notes
-  - [ ] Given errand is "Pending", when user edits it, then changes are saved
+  - [ ] Given task is "Pending", when user edits it, then changes are saved
-  - [ ] Given errand is "Pending", when user deletes it, then system confirms and removes errand
+  - [ ] Given task is "Pending", when user deletes it, then system confirms and removes task
-  - [ ] Users can search errands and filter by status (Pending/In Progress/Done), category, and priority
+  - [ ] Users can search tasks and filter by status (Pending/In Progress/Done), category, and priority
-  - [ ] Given errand exists, when admin updates status, then user sees updated status in real-time
+  - [ ] Given task exists, when admin updates status, then user sees updated status in real-time
-  - [ ] Users cannot edit errands marked "In Progress" or "Done"
+  - [ ] Users cannot edit tasks marked "In Progress" or "Done"
-  - [ ] Users can view completion history of all errands
+  - [ ] Users can view completion history of all tasks
+  - [ ] Preferred completion date is optional; tasks without dates display "Anytime"

 **FR-003: Appointment Scheduler - COMPLETE VERSION**
 - **Description:** Users schedule and manage personal, family, or medical appointments with calendar integration.
 System provides reminders and organized calendar view.